StarpTech/k-andy/README.md

 ```

 ### Cluster access
 `terraform apply` will display the public IP's of your new servers.
-Use the controlplane IP to connect via SSH.
-Login into the controlplan server via ssh and copy the kubeconfig.
+Use the control-plane IP to connect via SSH.
+Login into the control-plane server via ssh and copy the kubeconfig.
 You can use a tool like [Lens](https://k8slens.dev/) to work with Kubernetes in a more user friendly way.
 It also support cluster import by pasting the content of `/etc/rancher/k3s/k3s.yaml`.
 Don't forget to replace `127.0.0.1` with the public IP of the `controlplane` server.

 ```sh
 ssh root@<controlplane_public_ip>